We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While I and many South Asian women oiled their hair as a cultural tradition, there’s a fair amount of science behind the practice.

 Massaging the oil into the scalp increases blood circulation, which may improve hair growth.
-Applying oil to the scalp may also prevent dandruff.
+Applying oil to the scalp may also

 Follow these steps to give hair oiling a try: